peterdsharpe/AeroSandbox/CONTRIBUTING.md

 # Contributing

 Wow!
-So you're interested in contributing - first of all, thank you so much!
-Here's what you need to know before contributing:
+So you're interested in contributing - thank you so much!

+First, read the AeroSandbox roadmap in `AeroSandbox/aerosandbox/README.md`.

+After reading that, here's what else you need to know before contributing:

-1. We use the Git branching model [posted here](https://nvie.com/posts/a-successful-git-branching-model/), which is by far the most common model in open-source software development.
+1. We use the Git branching model [posted here](https://nvie.com/posts/a-successful-git-branching-model/) (this is by far the most common model Git branching model, so if you've used Git before on a collaborative project, you probably already know this).
 Main points:

       1. Never commit directly to `master`!
       2. Add features in new branches named `feature/insert-name-here`.
-Be sure to branch off of `develop`, not off of `master`!
+Be sure to branch these features off of `develop`, not off of `master`!
       3. When your feature is ready in your feature branch:
           1. First, rebase your feature branch on `develop` and check that all unit tests still pass (run `pytest` in terminal in the project root directory).
           2. Submit a pull request to merge it back into `develop` and wait for a core developer to approve.